+353-1-416-8900REST OF WORLD

 Scope & Segmentation

-• Competitive Landscape: Leading participants comprise both global firms and regional specialists, such as La Casa, The J. M. Smucker Company, Kraft Heinz, Conagra Brands, B&G Foods, Nestlé, Hartley, My Savory Store, and Ferrero U.S.A., Inc.—demonstrating a balance of consolidation and innovation.
+• Notable Companies: Leading and influential brands include La Casa, The J. M. Smucker Company, The Kraft Heinz Company, Conagra Brands, B&G Foods, Nestlé, Hartley, My Savory Store, and Ferrero U.S.A.

 Key Takeaways for Senior Decision-Makers